How digital cameras were invented

 However, in the late 20th century, the first digital cameras were introduced, offering a new way to capture and save images.
 The rise of digital cameras can be attributed to the advancements in technology and the increasing demand for instant gratification and convenience.

-See also How to fix digital camera black screen
+See also How to take awesome photos with a digital camera

 How Digital Cameras Work